Reducing the CPU load

 Disable unused inputs and outputs of your audio interface in Live's Preferences → Audio → "Input Config" and "Output Config".
 You can also disable the mono input pair of the same stereo input, or vice versa, depending on which is being used.

-Enable Multicore/Multiprocessor support in Live's Preferences → CPU.
+Enable Multicore/Multiprocessor support (Live 9 only) in Live's Preferences → CPU.
 Conversely if you are on Windows, using an i7 chip and find that enabling Multicore/Multiprocessor support causes dropouts or glitches, your computer may be throttling the CPU.
 Check this article to disable CPU throttling.

 Follow these optional suggestions to optimize the CPU handling of your devices and plug-ins: